 The best time to visit Patagonia is the summer, between the end of November and the very beginning of April.
 Even if you may want to visit in the low season, you won’t have much of a choice: most businesses, hotels, restaurants, and tour companies and even bus routes only operate in the summer months.
 Trails are closed in the winter months, and often covered in snow anyways.

-Provided that you are traveling to Patagonia in the summer, rest assured that you’ll get a good dose of the crazy Patagonian weather.
+Even in the summer you’ll get a good dose of the crazy Patagonian weather.
 On any given day, you may get sun, wind, rain and at times even snow.
-Needless to say, I wholeheartedly recommend to be fully equipped for sudden weather changes.
+You will have to be fully equipped for sudden weather changes.

 You’ll be hiking most of the time (and should be prepared for it)

-Most people who travel to Patagonia go there to hike, and to be fair most of the incredible sites in Patagonia require a bit of an effort to get to admire them.
-Obviously, bus travel allows you to visit some of the most famous places such as Perito Moreno Glacier or Tierra del Fuego National Park, but for the vast majority, you need to hike.
+Most people travel to Patagonia to hike, and most of the incredible sites in Patagonia require a bit of an effort.
+While bus travel allows you to visit some of the most famous places such as Perito Moreno Glacier or Tierra del Fuego National Park, for the vast majority, you need to hike.

-Needless to say, you should be prepared for all the hiking you’ll be doing.
-This means being actually fit – don’t attempt to hike to Laguna de Los Tres is the most exercise you’ve done in the last few months was lifting your pint glass.
+You must be prepared for all the hiking you’ll be doing.
+This means being actually fit – don’t attempt to hike to Laguna de Los Tres if the most exercise you’ve done in the last few months was lifting your pint glass.
 And it also means being properly geared for the hikes.

 You should build some rest days in your itinerary

 Hiking (and traveling in general) can be exhausting.
-Make sure to allow yourself a rest day between the longest hikes, to give your legs and feet a break.
-You can use those rest days to do other useful things such as planning the next steps of your Patagonia trip, looking for bus companies for your onward travel; booking guided tours with local companies; doing laundry (such a hard thing to do if you keep moving from one place to the other!) and – quite simply – relaxing before you head on to the next hike.
+Allow yourself a rest day between the longest hikes, to give your legs and feet a break.
+You can use those rest days to do other useful things such as planning the next steps of your Patagonia trip, looking for bus companies for your onward travel; doing laundry (such a hard thing to do if you keep moving from one place to the other!) and – quite simply – relaxing before you head on to the next hike.